 The Bright Side

 We aren’t just going to complain about the things we didn’t like.
 Despite the way we saw Halong Bay, it still offered stunning views.
 Imagine rolling green mountains just sticking out of the water.
-Even with overcast weather, this place is just gorgeous and I don’t think anyone could argue that.
+Even with the overcast weather, this place is just gorgeous and I don’t think anyone could argue that.

 Our favorite activity was definitely the kayaking.
 Make sure you at least get to do this with your tour.
 We got to kayak through caves that led to more and more mountains in the sea.
 This was relaxing, fun, and again just freaking gorgeous.